Media strategy for

 Burson (WPP) • New York

 Leading multichannel media strategy across pharma and health sciences accounts including Bayer, Amicus Therapeutics, and Exact Sciences.
-Overseeing campaigns across EHR, POC, programmatic, endemic, P2P, social, and search.
+Overseeing campaigns across search, social, programmatic, EHR, POC, endemic, and P2P.
 Developing HCP and DTC segmentation frameworks including rare disease patient journeys.

 Pharma Rare Disease HCP/DTC MLR Compliance